gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 - No need to ask the Go maintainers to add one more metric or profile we need
 - No need to change and recompile the application
 - No overhead when not running, and safe to use in production.
+- Enabling tracing in the Go runtime incurs locking overhead
 - Same behavior when on or off.
 The Go runtime has a lot of different code paths depending if tracing is enabled, if the race detector is enabled, if Valgrind is enabled... that makes the code quite complex, and potentially behave differently depending on what is on/off.
 With DTrace, we know that peeking inside the inner workings of the Go runtime does not change its behavior.

 Oh and by the way, try these probes: